Psalm 134

 The exchange of blessing and its Christological reading: The pattern of verse 3 — the blessing flowing "from Zion" in the name of the Creator — has been read in the Christian tradition as anticipating the priestly work of Christ.
 As the great High Priest who has passed through the heavens (Hebrews 4:14), Christ blesses his people as he ascends and sends them out (cf. Luke 24:50-51, where Jesus raises his hands and blesses the disciples at his ascension — the precise gesture of the Aaronic priesthood).
 The identification of the blessing's source as "the Maker of heaven and earth" strengthens the Christological reading: the one who blesses is also the creator, a title the NT applies to the pre-incarnate Christ in John 1:3 and Colossians 1:16.

-Night worship and contemplative traditions: The emphasis on the night-watch in verse 1 has been interpreted in different ways.
-Some Reformed interpreters read it as a reminder that the covenant community's obligation to praise God is without interruption — including through darkness and difficulty — and connect it to Paul's instruction to "pray without ceasing" (1 Thessalonians 5:17).
-The verse was also important in monastic traditions (which lie outside Protestant practice) for structuring the canonical hours; Protestant heirs of the Reformation have tended to emphasize instead the priestly identity of all believers (the "priesthood of all believers"), meaning that the summons to bless the LORD by night is addressed to the entire people of God, not only a clerical class.
+Night worship and contemplative traditions: The night-watch of verse 1 has been read in different ways.
+Reformed interpreters tend to take it as a reminder that the covenant community's praise is unceasing — through darkness and difficulty alike — connecting it to Paul's instruction to "pray without ceasing" (1 Thessalonians 5:17).
+Monastic traditions drew on the same verse to structure the canonical hours.
+Protestant heirs of the Reformation have generally emphasized the priesthood of all believers in reading the passage, arguing that the summons to bless the LORD by night falls on the entire people of God, not a set-apart clerical class.

 Blessing as the proper end of pilgrimage: Lutheran and Reformed interpreters have observed that the Songs of Ascents end not with a demand or a law but with a blessing.
 The whole journey — through distress (Psalm 120), dependence (Psalm 121), longing (Psalm 122), trust (Psalm 125), and tears (Psalm 126) — concludes with grace spoken over the departing people.
 This structure mirrors the biblical pattern from creation (where God blesses the first humans, Genesis 1:28) through the covenant (the Aaronic blessing of Numbers 6:24-26) to the new covenant (where Christ himself blesses the gathered community at its founding moment, Luke 24:50).